 - traditional diplomacy (including peacemaking, conflict resolution, multilateral diplomacy, and adversarial diplomacy);

-- public diplomacy (including cultural diplomacy, exchanges, humanitarian and other forms of foreign assistance, moral suasion, information policy, strategic communications, and counter-propaganda);
+- public diplomacy (including cultural diplomacy, exchanges, humanitarian and other forms of foreign assistance, moral suasion, information policy, strategic influence, and counter-propaganda);

 - intelligence and counterintelligence;

-- economic statecraft (including trade, development aid, finance, technology security, energy policy, sanctions, etc.;
+- economic statecraft (including trade, development aid, finance, technology security, energy policy, sanctions, defense industrial infrastructure policy, etc.);

 - corporate statecraft (including the use of public-private partnerships);